 John Horniman (1804 – 1893) was a Quaker from Reading, England.
 The Horniman family had emigrated from Germany to Devon in the 15th century.
-Quakers often promoted temperance products such as tea and confectionery as an alternative to alcohol and tobacco.
+Quakers often promoted products such as tea and confectionery as an alternative to alcohol and tobacco.

-The influential Dr Hassall of The Lancet vouched for the purity of Horniman’s product in 1859.
-Theirs was the only Chinese green tea examined by The Lancet that was found to be free of added colourings, which were used to disguise poor quality.
+The influential Dr Arthur Hill Hassall (1817 – 1894) of The Lancet vouched for the purity of Horniman’s product in 1859.
+Theirs was the only Chinese green tea examined by The Lancet that was found to be free of added colouring, which was commonly used to disguise poor quality.

 The British government reduced the duty on tea in 1864.
 Horniman’s passed on the savings to the customer by lowering the price of their product.
 There were 2,280 outlets for their product by 1864.

 The Horniman & Co warehouse contained the largest stock of duty-paid tea in London in 1867.
-Over 12,000 sq ft of warehouse flooring was constantly in use.
+Over 12,000 sq ft of warehouse floorspace was constantly in use.

 John Horniman retired in 1869.
 His son, Frederick John Horniman (1835 – 1906), took over management of the firm.
 A dynamic man, Frederick was intelligent and likeable.